 A new version always comes with new features, improvements, and bug fixes, such as better performance, a new driver, or scalability.
 However, you should read the following information before you update to a new version.
 This section covers the considerations before you update to a new Exasol version as well as a possible need to revert to a prior version.

-Here are a couple of things to consider when you plan to update:
+Things to consider when you plan to update:

 - An ideal way of planning the update is either development environment > test > pre production > production, or from test > production.
 This could be based on your deployment method.